 U.S. Military Service Members Assigned Abroad - Information on Habitual Residence for Children and Spouses

-DISCLAIMER: The information in this flyer is provided for general information only is not intended to be legal advice, and may change without notice.
-Questions involving interpretation of law should be addressed to an attorney licensed in the relevant jurisdiction
+DISCLAIMER: The Department of State provides this for general information only.
+It is not intended to be legal advice, and may change without notice.
+Questions involving interpretation of law should be addressed to an attorney licensed in the relevant jurisdiction.

-Active-duty U.S. military members and their accompanying non-active duty dependents are subject to the foreign country’s laws while residing overseas.
-Civil issues, including family law matters, generally fall under the jurisdiction of the host country’s courts.
+Active-duty U.S. military members and their non-active duty dependents are subject to foreign laws while residing abroad.
+Family law matters are generally handled by the host country’s courts.

-The country where a U.S. military family is living may be considered the family’s habitual residence in certain legal matters.
-The NATO Status of Forces Agreement (SOFA) in place between the United States and NATO countries allows the host country to determine whether U.S. military service members and their dependents are:
+The country where a U.S. military family lives may be their habitual residence in some legal matters.
+In some countries, the United States has signed a Status of Forces Agreement (SOFA).
+These agreements determine how some legal matters are resolved in such countries.
+As an example, under some SOFA agreements the host country can decide if U.S. military members and their dependents are:

 • habitually resident in the host country and